cloudstateio/cloudstate/README.md

 However, implementing traditional application development, microservices, stateful data pipelines, and general-purpose distributed system problems using stateless functions (FaaS) is very hard to do in a low-latency, performant, reliable way.

-CloudState is designed to extend the model and making it straightforward to implement use-cases such as:
+CloudState is designed to extend the model and make it straightforward to implement use-cases such as:

 *   **Training and Serving of Machine Learning Models**
     *   Any use-case that needs to build up, and provide low latency serving of, dynamic models